 - Spinach ohitashi

-By this time, many mothers have stopped breastfeeding/giving formula and are feeding similar foods that the rest of the family is eating, just with less seasoning.
-The food should be soft enough that it can be crushed with the back of a spoon.
+By this time, many mothers have stopped breastfeeding/giving formula and are feeding similar foods that the rest of the family eats with less seasoning.
+The food should be soft enough to be crushed with the back of a spoon.

 Japanese Foods Not Suitable for Babies

-Babies’ immune system is delicate, their teeth and jaws are still developing, and thus they cannot process many foods that older children and adults can eat with ease.
+Babies’ immune system is delicate; their teeth and jaws are still developing, and thus, they cannot quickly process many foods that older children and adults can eat.
 Here are some foods that should never be served to babies.

 Mochi

-The sticky chewy texture of mochi is a choking hazard and should never be served to babies and young children.
-Most parents wait until at least 3 years old when the child has grown all of her/his baby teeth and is able to properly chew and swallow food.
-Mochi is a hazard that there are unfortunate cases of suffocation from eating mochi by young children and the elderly every Japanese New Years.
-Even if you cut the mochi into tiny pieces, the stickiness can lodge into their tiny throats, so wait until they are older to safely enjoy.
+The sticky, chewy texture of mochi is a choking hazard and should never be served to babies and young children.
+Most parents wait until at least three years old when the child has grown all her/his baby teeth and can properly chew and swallow food.
+Mochi is a hazard; there are unfortunate cases of suffocation from eating mochi by young children and the elderly every Japanese New Year.
+Even if you cut the mochi into tiny pieces, the stickiness can lodge into their tiny throats, so wait until they are older to enjoy it safely.

-Similarly, mochigome (glutinous rice) and anything made with it (including Sekihan) should be avoided completely.
+Similarly, mochigome (glutinous rice) and anything made with it (including Sekihan) should be avoided altogether.

 Brown Rice